 If you have ever applied for a Liquor License in Las Vegas, you know there are a lot of hoops you need to jump through before you get one.
 At Las Vegas Liquor License, our team of professionals have been navigating through the bureaucracy of obtaining Liquor Licenses for our clients for years.

 Our goal is to help the business owner focus on other priorities of setting up their establishment.
 We work closely with the Fire Departments requirements, Health Department Standard and Liquor License Regulations.
 There are numerous governmental inspections that take place and we have the experience to assist our clients in passing these inspections.
+You can also visit our About us page to know more about us!

 It is important to determine which type of Liquor License you will need.
 If you are going to import alcohol and sell it to wholesalers or retail stores but not to the public, you will need an Importer/Wholesaler License.
 Keep in mind you will need to have an established warehouse in Nevada prior to submitting the application.